 - C. There is no such thing as the will or mind, and such is an illusion.
 (This is the terminus of atheistic thought, as I’ve noted before.)

-Transgenderism seems to fall along the lines of view “B” above.
-The body has no guiding force in one’s life; it is a mere collection of cells; an allocation of atoms that, in some cases, are seen as having given one a collection of 50% of the wrong chromosomes.
+Transgenderism seems to fall along the lines of view “B” above, although it is sometimes mixed with C. The body has no guiding force in one’s life; it is a mere collection of cells; an allocation of atoms that, in some cases, are seen as having given one a collection of 50% of the wrong chromosomes.
 It causes a person to ask,

 “Jessica’s mission lies in helping people love themselves and break free from dogma and mediocrity and to live a life of true fulfillment and Joy.”